KodlabPenn/kodlab_mjbots_sdk/docs/docker.md

 # Using Docker with MJBots
 We have compiled a compatible docker image with all the necessary components to compile the Kodlab MJBots SDK, and communicate with the Pi with LCM.
-This Docker image should work with any operating system that Docker supports, however this tutorial assumes your operating system has BASH commands.
+This Docker image should work with any operating system that Docker supports, however this tutorial assumes your operating system has BASH commands, and git installed.

+## Repository Setup
+Clone the [kodlab_mjbots_sdk repository](https://github.com/KodlabPenn/kodlab_mjbots_sdk), `cd` into the folder, and run `git submodule init git submodule update`

 ## Installing Docker
 Download the docker application from the [Docker Website](https://docs.docker.com/get-docker/).
 If you are unfamiliar with Docker, read through their [getting started section](https://docs.docker.com/get-started/)  to gain an understanding of the underlying structure of Docker.